shaunpersad/hello-ecosystem/README.md

 - Each service should have its own set of tests.
 - Proper branch management (currently everything works with master branches)
 - Continuous Integration
+- Scaling the API Gateway
+- Scaling RabbitMQ
+- Add nginx to the mix

 # General Microservice notes: